 See our guide to Copenhagen at war.

-Head of the present royal family is monarch Queen Margrethe 2nd, married to Prince Consort Henrik.
+Head of the present royal family is monarch Queen Margrethe 2nd.
 Next in line to the Danish throne is their eldest son Crown Prince Frederik, wed to Crown Princess Mary, who originates from Tasmania, Australia.
 They have four children: Christian, Isabella, Vincent and Josephine.

 Many Danes regard Mary and Frederik as role models and representatives of a modern Danish family, balancing life between work and play.
 In recent years, Crown Prince Frederik completed an Ironman in Copenhagen and is often seen picking up his kids from kindergarten in a Chrstiania bike, just like any normal Danish father.
 Thus the Crown Prince couple is perceived as great representatives of Denmark and Danish values internationally.
 That is also how many of us justify their royal status and financial benefits paid for by the state.